Thermo Fisher buying PPD in deal worth $17.4 billion - WTMJ

 PPD will be folded into Thermo Fisher’s laboratory products and services unit.

-Shares of PPD, based in Wilmington, North Carolina, rose nearly 7% before the market opened.
+Shares of PPD, based in Wilmington, North Carolina, rose nearly 7% Thursday.

 The deal is expected to close by the end of the year.